Esri/i3s-spec/docs/1.7/geometryColor.cmn.md

-# Color vertex attribute
+# geometryColor

-Colors for geometry.
+Color vertex attribute.
 Assumed to be sRGB space.

 ### Related: